 - Students are limited 3 hours of advanced booking time per day.
 This includes bookings made in your name and the time you are listed as a group member on other bookings.
 Any additional time will need to be booked at the circulation desk at the time needed.
 Additional policies regarding advanced bookings can be found below.

-- Individual seating bookings can use the email link, the QR code at the seat or they may check in at the circulation desk.
+- Individual seating bookings can use the email link, the QR code at the seat or the circulation desk in order to check in.

 - Study room capacities have been adjusted to meet social distancing mandates.
 Please adhere to posted capacities.